SantoriniDave.com

 A small private beach with sunbeds and umbrellas at Grand Resort Lagonissi on the Athens Riviera

-A massive luxury resort (maybe a little dated) set on a 72-acre peninsula with over a dozen private beaches and coves (we lost count).
+A massive luxury resort set on a 72-acre peninsula with over a dozen private beaches and coves.
 Facilities include two swimming pools, an outdoor cinema, and a full-service spa.
 Dining options are extensive, ranging from Greek and Italian to Japanese-Peruvian fusion.
 Most rooms offer furnished outdoor spaces, some with heated private pools or gardens.
-Great for families due to the excellent kids’ club and calm waters.
+Great for families due to the excellent kids’ club and calm waters, though the style is slightly dated in areas.
 A rental car is highly recommended for this location.

 4. Vincci EverEden – Anavyssos